 Senegal is one of Africa’s most stable democracies and has undergone peaceful elections since 2000.
 Despite this positive political landscape, Senegal is one of the world’s least developed countries in the world.
 The economy relies heavily on cash crops and fishing, both of which are vulnerable to climate change.
-Almost 47 percent of its population live in poverty and 17 percent are food insecure.
+Almost 47% of its population live in poverty and 17% are food insecure.
 The economic situation of rural women and youth is precarious and the opportunities for economic empowerment weak which require more interventions to include them in capacity building and economic empowerment initiatives.

 ASSOCIATION POUR LA PROMOTION DE LA FEMME SÉNÉGALAISE (APROFES)

 APROFES supports the socio-economic and cultural development of Senegalese women and their role in decision-making forums.
 The organization was founded in 1987 by members of a cultural association called “Mag Daan”, who believed that development efforts were failing because they did not consider the needs of women.
 APROFES’ projects are focused on raising awareness of women’s rights, increasing their social, political and economic representation, enabling their better access to health services, increasing their economic independence and reducing violence against them.
 Crossroads and APROFES have been partners since 2007 and work together on food security, women’s economic empowerment and women’s and girls’ access to justice.

 UNION NATIONALE DES FEMMES COOPÉRATRICES DU SÉNÉGAL (UNFCS)